virouzrx/PetFoodVerifAI/.ai/db-plan.md

 - **Primary Keys**: `UUID` is used for all primary keys to avoid enumeration attacks and to simplify integration in distributed systems.
 - **Timestamps**: `TIMESTAMPTZ` is used for all date/time fields to ensure time zone correctness across the application.
-- **General vs. Personal Analyses**: The `IsGeneral` flag in the `Analyses` table is a key part of the design.
-User submissions will only create "personal" analyses (`IsGeneral = FALSE`).
-A separate, trusted administrative process will be responsible for creating and managing "general" analyses to ensure data quality and consistency.
 - **ASP.NET Identity Integration**: The `UserId` foreign key is of type `TEXT` to match the default `Id` column type in the `AspNetUsers` table from ASP.NET Identity.